Ferriprox (Oral Solution)

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Do not take antacids, foods, multivitamins, or other products that have aluminum, iron, or zinc within 4 hours of this medicine.
+- Do not take antacids, foods, multivitamins, or other products that have aluminum, iron, or zinc within 4 hours before or 4 hours after this drug.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
-If you are pregnant or you get pregnant while taking Ferriprox, call your doctor right away.
+If you are pregnant or you get pregnant while taking Ferriprox (deferiprone oral solution), call your doctor right away.

 How is this medicine (Ferriprox) best taken?

-Use Ferriprox as ordered by your doctor.
+Use Ferriprox (deferiprone oral solution) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Take with or without food.
 Take with food if it causes an upset stomach.